brianjknight/Criminal-Database-Project/project_documents/design_document.md

 Criminal records will be stored in DynamoDB table using a composite primary key of Social Security Number for the partition key and case number for sort key.

-We wil provide a web interface for users to manage the criminal record database.
+We will provide a web interface for users to manage the criminal record database.

 # 6. API